History of the Ryukyu Islands: 1429–1609

-In 1429 King Shō Hashi completed the unification of the three kingdoms and founded a single Ryukyu Kingdom with its capital at Shuri Castle.
-Shō Shin (尚真) (1465–1526; r.
-1477–1526) became the third king of the Second Sho Dynasty; his reign has been described as the "Great Days of Chūzan", a period of great peace and relative prosperity.
-He was the son of Shō En, the founder of the dynasty, by Yosoidon, Shō En's second wife, often referred to as the queen-mother.
-He succeeded his uncle, Shō Sen'i, who was forced to abdicate in his favor.
-Much of the foundational organization of the kingdom's administration and economy stemmed from developments which occurred during Shō Shin's reign.
-The reign of Shō Shin also saw the expansion of the kingdom's control over several of the outlying Ryukyu Islands, such as Miyako-jima and Ishigaki Island.

 Many Chinese moved to Ryukyu to serve the government or to engage in business during this period.
-In 1392, during the Hongwu Emperor's reign, the Ming dynasty Chinese had sent 36 Chinese families from Fujian at the request of the Ryukyuan King to manage oceanic dealings in the kingdom.
-A number of Ryukyuan officials descended from these Chinese immigrants, being born in China or having Chinese grandfathers.
+In 1392, during the Hongwu Emperor's reign, the Ming dynasty had sent 36 Chinese families from Fujian at the request of the Ryukyuan king to manage oceanic dealings in the kingdom.
+A number of Ryukyuan officials were descended from these Chinese immigrants, being born in China or having Chinese grandfathers.
 They assisted the Ryukyuans in advancing their technology and diplomatic relations.